-- Understand the professional, historical, and social context of information technology and be able to make reasoned judgments about the social and ethical implications of their actions
+Understand the professional, historical, and social context of information technology and make reasoned judgments about the social and ethical implications of their actions

-In addition, all students must actively participate in the design, development, and evaluation of a sizable software system and present the results of that effort.
+All students must actively participate in the design, development, and evaluation of a sizable information technology system and present the results of that effort.

-Students, in conjunction with the department chair, may develop a sequence of courses to best meet their backgrounds and needs that still satisfies the degree requirements.
-A typical curriculum taken by students is shown here.
+The student, in conjunction with the department chair, may develop a sequence of courses to best meet their background and needs that still satisfies the degree requirements.
+A typical curriculum is shown here.